therareblue/mindAR-Augmented-Reality-Tool/README.md

 The marker file is `target.mind` — a compiled image target used to anchor the video overlay in AR space.
 The physical printed image must match this marker for detection to work.

 To generate your own `target.mind` from a different image, use the [MindAR Image Target Compiler](https://hiukim.github.io/mind-ar-js-doc/tools/compile).

+**Note:** Multiple markers: If the project includes several videos, all marker images must be compiled together into a single target.mind file.
+MindAR supports multi-image targets — each image in the compiled file gets an index (0, 1, 2...) which is then referenced individually in the code to trigger its corresponding video overlay.

 ---